Facts about Tiger Woods

 Tiger Woods Biography

-The winner of 14 major championships, Tiger Woods was golf’s dominant superstar when a sex scandal and then injuries derailed his career starting in 2009.
+The winner of 15 major championships, Tiger Woods was golf’s dominant superstar when a sex scandal and then injuries derailed his career starting for nearly a decade — before he came roaring back to win the Masters in 2019.

 Tiger Woods had been a golfer and a celebrity for decades: his father Earl allegedly introduced Tiger to golf at age 9 months, and at age 2 the youngster made a now-famous appearance putting with Bob Hope on The Mike Douglas Show.
 Woods won three consecutive U.S. Amateur titles (1994-96), and in 1996 turned pro with a $40 million contract from Nike and a fame usually reserved for movie stars.